discordeno/discordeno/site/docs/nodejs/EventHandler/handle-event.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---
 # Handle Event
 When an event is fired, Discordeno sends two important things, the `client` instance and the `payload`.

-As mentioned in the Structures Guide the `payload` object, does not contain any functions, its a plain json object.
+As mentioned in the `Structure` section the `payload` object, does not contain any functions, its a plain json object.

 Inorder to take use of our nice built structures, we need to transform the payload into a structure.

 **The Structures can be found [here](https://github.com/discordeno/discordeno/tree/main/template/nodejs/Structures)**

-Sometimes its important to listen to events, inorder to get informed of changes and updating the cache.
+Sometimes its important to listen to events, inorder to get informed of changes and updating the cache based on it.

 ### Message Event:
 ```js